-The parameters of the VM2-MON subsystem are determined in the parameter file SYSPAR.VM2000-MON.<ver>.SSP.
+The parameters of the VM2-MON subsystem are determined in the parameter file SYSPAR.VM2000-MON.
+Ver>.
+SSP.
 The following parameters can be entered:

-- VMCONS-OPERID = VMADMIN / <name 1..8> Operator ID of \$VMCONS (user ID, see page 65) for establishing a connection to \$CONSOLE. - VMCONS-OPERID-PASSWORD = NONE / <c-string 1..8> Password for the \$VMCONS operator ID.
-Hexadecimal passwords are not permitted. - VMCONS-OPERATOR-ROLE = VM2000 / <name 1..8> Operator role for \$VMCONS (see page 65). - VMCONS-PASSWORD = NONE / <c-string 1..4> / <x-string 1..8> Password for establishing a connection to \$VMCONS.
+VMCONS-OPERID = VMADMIN / <name 1..8>

+Operator ID of \$VMCONS (user ID, see page 64) for establishing a connection to \$CONSOLE.

+VMCONS-OPERID-PASSWORD = NONE / <c-string 1..8>

+Password for the \$VMCONS operator ID.
+Hexadecimal passwords are not permitted.

+VMCONS-OPERATOR-ROLE = VM2000 / <name 1..8> Operator role for \$VMCONS (see page 64).

+VMCONS-PASSWORD = NONE / <c-string 1..4> / <x-string 1..8>

+Password for establishing a connection to \$VMCONS.
 A password comprising only zeros (X'00...00') is ignored (the effect is the same as with NONE).

+The following parameter is only relevant on SU /390:

+LM-TASK-PRIORITY = HIGH / <integer 60..255>

+Specification of the priority for the VM2000 system tasks that control and perform a VM Migration in the monitor systems of the affected Server Units (source and target SU).
+The highest possible priority is the default value (HIGH, corresponds to the value 60).
+If the priority of the VM2000 system tasks for controlling and performing VM Migrations is reduced, i.e. the value for LM-TASK-PRIORITY is increased, other tasks in the monitor system have a higher probability of being allocated CPU capacity.
+This can be especially important for a monitor system with the MONO multiprocessor level.